 Ergonomic impairments are not limited to those who work with older, unforgiving equipment.
 Simply sitting at your desk for extended periods can give rise to injuries.
 For instance, not being able to touch the ground with your feet or having your arms at an awkward angle on the keyboard can damage your body over time.
 Craning your neck and back toward a screen or straining your eyes to see more clearly are also common actions that can strain your body.
-Therefore, it’s important to provide employees with wrist rests, adjustable desks and lumbar support to help avoid these issues.
+Therefore, it’s important to provide employees with wrist rests, adjustable desks, and lumbar support to help avoid these issues.

 In addition to the damage caused by lack of motion at a desk, lifting heavy boxes and objects can also cause problems.
 Often, when pressed for time and enough space, people will contort their bodies to perform lifting feats that they shouldn’t.
-Improper lifting techniques can cause discomfort in the moment as well as lasting afflictions.
-Regularly remind your employees that it’s better to use aids to lift objects or to push, pull and slide them if they’re concerned about supporting weight.
+Improper lifting techniques can cause discomfort at the moment as well as lasting afflictions.
+Regularly remind your employees that it’s better to use aids to lift objects or to push, pull, and slide them if they’re concerned about supporting weight.

 Education and Prevention

 To help prevent accidents in the workplace, employees should be educated on the present risks.
-Of course there are already government-mandated regulations in every workplace, but that doesn’t mean you can forgo regularly informing employees about the procedures and risks specific to your workplace.
+Of course, there are already government-mandated regulations in every workplace, but that doesn’t mean you can forgo regularly informing employees about the procedures and risks specific to your workplace.
 Adequate training is the most important measure you can take against mishaps in the workplace, especially if your business employs heavy equipment and machinery.